Haut-Katanga Province

-Haut-Katanga (French for "Upper Katanga") is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
-Haut-Katanga, Haut-Lomami, Lualaba, and Tanganyika provinces are the result of the dismemberment of the former Katanga province.
-Haut-Katanga was formed from the Haut-Katanga district and the independently administered cities of Likasi and Lubumbashi.
-Lubumbashi retained its status as a provincial capital, and as of 2020, it had an estimated population of 5,718,800.
+Haut-Katanga (French for "Upper Katanga") is the southernmost province of the Democratic Republic of the Congo.
+Haut-Katanga and its neighboring provinces of Haut-Lomami, Lualaba, and Tanganyika were created in the 2015 repartitioning of the former province of Katanga.
+It was formed from the Haut-Katanga district and the independently administered cities of Likasi and Lubumbashi.
+Lubumbashi, the second-largest city in the DRC, is the provincial capital.
+It had an estimated population of 5,718,800 in 2020.